|

 Brenal looked around the docks.
 The wharves were almost desertedhe

-could hear the sailors carousing in the nearby tavernsbut
+could hear the sailors carousing in nearby tavernsbut there

-there were still a few men on watch on the various ships and there
+were still a few men keeping watch on the various ships, and there

 were two men lying asleep by a piece of lifting gear.
 "Perhaps